ozyurtf/cpu-scheduler/README.md

 **!Slides 64 and 65 are skipped!**

-Okay we have defined the processes and threads but we didn't talk much about the processor/CPU.

-CPU is basically a chip that is made up from electronic components that are called transistors.
-Its primary job is execute the instructions and perform operations on the data.

-Imagine that you ran a program in your computer.
-This program includes some set of instructions.
-And these instructions are sent to the CPU.
-Then CPU follows these instructions step by step to do the required tasks specified in the program.
-And while doing that, it can retrieve data from the memory, manipulate that data according to the instructions, and then store the results back in the memory or maybe send them to monitor, or printer for instance.

-A CPU generally has one or more cores.
-These cores are physical processing units that are responsible from executing instructions and performing computations in general.

-And we can divide the core into three groups:

-- Memory: In core, a memory unit is built to store & transfer information fastly/efficiently.
-This memory unit consists of registers and cache.
-- Control Unit: These units fetches the instructions that are represented as bits from the memory unit, and translates those instructions into electricity or maybe light so that they can be sent to other parts of the computer as signal.
-- Arithmetic Logic Unit: This unit includes electronic circuits.
-And these circuits are responsible from arithmetic and logic operations.

-The operating system can schedule a process or thread onto each hardware thread.
-And a hardware thread consists of

-- Program Counter: Keeps track of the next instruction to be executed
-- Registers: These are used to store information about the thread (e.g. status information, and addresses of the thread)
-- Cache Resources: Each hardware thread owns some part of core's cache to store its own data and instructions.
-- Execution Resources: These are the resources it needs for executing the instructions.

 Note that the instructions and registers are not virtualized by their nature.
 They are the real physical instructions and registers.
+And CPU can execute instructions sequentially.
 That's why a processor, or core, or hardware thread can only run one process/thread (these can also be called as unit of execution) at a time.

-And because processor can only run one process/thread at a time, it is switched among multiple processors/threads to improve efficiency.
-This is called **context switching**.
-As a result of this switching, the units of executon will all look like progressing but at a slower speed.
+And because processor can only run one process/thread at a time, it would be more efficient if we could be able to switch among multiple processes/threads even if these execution units will all look like progressing but at a slower speed.
+And this among the execution units is called **context switching**.

 ### Context Switching

-Context switching happens when
+Context switching **happens** **when**
-- current process (thread) blocks OR
+- current process/thread **blocks** OR
-- preemption occurs via interrupt
+- **preemption** occurs via interrupt

-When context switch occurs:
+When **context switching occurs**:
-- the CPU resources must be released so that they can be used by other execution unit.
+- the **CPU resources** must be **released** so that they can be used by other execution unit.
-- all registers should be stored in the PCB or TCB.
+- all **registers** should be **stored** in the **PCB** or **TCB**.

-All these procedures are written in assembler.
+All these procedures are written in **assembler**.

+But why do we need to save registers to the PCB or TCB ?
+What kind of information registers contain ?: Registers are storage locations within the CPU. **They hold data and addresses for the instructions that are being executed currently**.
+That's why storing/saving the registers in a data structure like PCB or TCB is crucial because it helps us to preserve the execution context of a process or thread during the context switching.
+Through this way the process or thread can resume its execuiton from where it lefts off properly the next time it will be executed.
+So, let's turn back to context switching.

 The benefit of context switching is that when a process performs IO operation, instead of forcing the CPU to wait for that process to finish its IO operation, we can just direct that CPU to another process during that time.
 And as result, we can finish more tasks.

+So, if context switching is switching from executing one process/thread to executing another process/thread, what is the mechanism that decides when and which process should be executed at the moment.
+The answer to that question is **scheduler** and we will cover that now.

 **!Slides 67-68 are skipped!**